nesaboz/FastAPI/README.md

 http://localhost:8089
 ```

-## Add Prometheus and Grafana (link)[https://medium.com/devopsturkiye/locust-real-time-monitoring-with-grafana-66654bb4b32].
+## Scaling with Prometheus and Grafana

-Since the number of services/libraries is getting quite big now we'll switch to docker-compose to manage these.
-We'll now add Prometheus (time-series DB) and Grafana (visualization) services.
+Inspired by (Yusuf Tayman's blog)[https://medium.com/devopsturkiye/locust-real-time-monitoring-with-grafana-66654bb4b32].

+In order to preserve any metrics long term we:
+- add Prometheus as a time-series DB
+- Grafana for visualization
+- scale using docker-compose

+Take home lesson is how simple integration was.